ShawnLiaoyx/vulkan-guide/docs/extra-chapter/intro_to_simd.md

 ```

 We immediately run into a problem here.
 If we are doing operations in groups of 4, how do we deal with a non-4-divisible workload?
 We have to add a scalar (non-vector) path at the end to do the stragglers.
 This happens the same with any SIMD code, and a common way of dealing with it is padding the workload to a multiple of 4 or 8.

-With the function unrolled, lets try to look into the [Intel SIMD reference](https://www.intel.com/content/www/us/en/docs/intrinsics-guide/index.html#techs=SSE_ALL) document, to try to find what we could be using here.
+With the function unrolled, let's try to look into the [Intel SIMD reference](https://www.intel.com/content/www/us/en/docs/intrinsics-guide/index.html#techs=SSE_ALL) document, to try to find what we could be using here.
 As our goal is to target SSE for this, we tick the "SSE Family" checkbox at the left.
 Now we can search for `add` and see there are a lot of possible operations.

-I heavily recommend you look at the instructions i mention here in the documentation, as this documentation is the SIMD bible and will tell you what cpus support each instruction and how fast the instruction is.
+I heavily recommend you look at the instructions I mention here in the documentation, as this documentation is the SIMD bible and will tell you what CPUs support each instruction and how fast the instruction is.

 The one we actually want is `_mm_add_ps`.
 This takes 2 `__m128` values (referencing the 128-bit registers) and adds them together.
 This isn't taking a float* or similar, so we need to first load our values into SIMD registers.
 There are many ways of doing it, but the one we want here is `_mm_loadu_ps` which takes a float* and loads it into a vector.
 In the same way, we want the store too as `_mm_storeu_ps`, to take our vector register with the math operation, and save it back to memory.